pebezo/ScribanRepro/readme.md

-This is sample project that tries to reproduce an issue that came up while upgrading Scriban from version 1.2.2 to 5.0
+This is a sample project that tries to reproduce an issue that came up while upgrading Scriban from version 1.2.2 to 5.0

 Version 1.2.2